QUANTUM FRAME

 2016

 The Magnetic Body Instrument looks at the human body as an interface and experiments with ways of hacking the body for the purpose of musical expression and performance.
-By embedding magnets into his fingers, and working his hands in combination with custom designed and developed electromagnetic instruments, the artist designs a human-machine ecosystem that allows him to sense and feel his instruments during performance, where musician and instrument become one.
+By embedding magnets into his fingers and working his hands in combination with custom designed electromagnetic instruments, the artist/musician creates a human-machine ecosystem that allows him to sense and feel his instruments during performance, where musician and instrument become one.

 Performance images at the ++ Audiovisual Interaction International Forum in Shanghai, with performance support from Loads~Nothing.